-In fact, one may verifiy that if $U'$ is another coordinate neighbourhood, then the above matrices define the same metric on the intersection.
+In fact, one may verify that if $U'$ is another coordinate neighborhood, then the above matrices define the same metric on the intersection.
 Since $\Droc_{i,\theta}$ covers $D^\circ_i$, the Riemann surface $\Droc_{i,\theta}$ inherits a Riemannian metric.